zack-bitcoin/vitamin_counter/README.md

 if you want to add more foods to the program, enter the data in src/data.erl.
 It should conform to the units in docs/essential.md

+Notes on Choline:
+If your diet contains excess folate and methionine, then your liver can produce choline, and you possibly don't need dietary choline.
+Doctors aren't sure if dietary Choline is necessary, or good, or harmful.

+Warning:
+Use this product at your own risk.
+It likely has mistakes inside of it.
+Nutrition is an inexact science, everybody is different, we all have unique needs.